 Within the (inter)national cooperation with other organizations, research data is shared according to the principle of Open Science, in a repository with a Core Trust Seal.
 Data are also stored and managed safely for the long term.
 Strict conditions apply to access to these data.
 The basic principle is that personal data is handled with care, respect and confidentiality.

 Where possible, these data have been minimized and anonymised at source.
 For the most sensitive data we have our own Secure Analytics Lab (SAL).
 The SAL will be ISO 27001 certified and is completely separate from the internet.
 NSCR follows as much as possible the level of security according to the classification Departmental Confidential.
-We employ a data manager and a data protection officer.
+We employ a data manager and a data privacy officer.